ManavPenubaku/AdventOfCode/README.md

 # AdventOfCode
-Solutions to the advent of code challenges from 2020 and 2021
+Solutions to the advent of code challenges from 2020 and 2021.
+They are written in the Julia Programming Language.